Autocar India

 Sales: 56,331 units, Change: 8 percent YoY

-Mahindra posted domestic sales of 56,331 units in April 2026, up 8 percent year on year from 52,330 units in April 2025, although volumes were down 6.5 percent compared to 60,272 units in March 2026.
-The carmaker retained third place, with the gap to Tata remaining narrow and continuing the close contest seen in recent months.
-The company’s volumes remain driven by its SUV line-up, with models such as the Scorpio, Thar and XUV range driving sales.
+Mahindra’s domestic sales, at 56,331 units, were up 8 percent YoY from 52,330 units but down 6.5 percent from 60,272 units in March 2026.
+The carmaker retained third place, with the gap to Tata remaining narrow, continuing the close contest seen in recent months.
+The company’s volumes remain driven by its SUV line-up, with models such as the Scorpio, Thar and the XUV range driving sales.

 Hyundai